barionleg/Unoficial-Tundra-Wiki/Falcon-9.md

 The Falcon 9 is SpaceX's workhorse rocket.
 Part of the Falcon family, it uses nine Merlin engines for its first stage and one Merlin with a vacuum-optimized nozzle for its upper stage.
 There are 3 variants — v1.0, v1.1 (Block 4), and Block 5.
+It is represented by the Ghidorah parts in TundraExploration.

 ## Falcon 9 v1.0